jwchoi0516/Label-Shift-Est/README.md

 The project considers a **label-shift** setting where labeled observations are available from a **source population**, while only unlabeled observations are available from a **target population** with a different label distribution.

-The main goal of this repository is to implement the **ARLSA estimation** procedure and investigate its finite-sample performance through simulation experiments.
+The main goal of this repository is to implement the **Label Shift** procedure and investigate its finite-sample performance through simulation experiments.

-The implementation also includes benchmark estimators to compare the performance of **ARLSA** under different simulation settings.
+The implementation also includes benchmark estimators to compare the performance of **Label Shift** under different simulation settings.

 ## Methods

 The simulation study mainly considers the following estimation methods:

-**● ARLSA estimator**
+**● Label Shift estimator**

 **● Importance-weighted estimator**